russellballestrini/SetFromConfigPlugin/README.rst

  * in the database but not in the configuration, it will be removed.
  * not in the database but is in the configuration, it will be added.

+This plugin has great test coverage.  : )